KB Peja

-Klubi i Basketbollit Peja (English: Basketball Club Peja) is a Kosovar professional basketball club based in Pejë.
-The club currently plays in the Kosovo Basketball Superleague.
+Klubi i Basketbollit Peja (English: Basketball Club Peja) is a Kosovan professional basketball club based in Pejë.
+The club competes in the Kosovo Basketball Superleague, Kosovo Cup and Liga Unike.

-KB Peja has won 6 National Championships, 4 Kosovo Basketball Cups and 2 Kosovo Supercups.
-The team's roster has included big names like Acie Earl, Fred House, Ricardo Marsh, Samir Shaptahu, Dardan Berisha, and Gerti Shima.
+The team's roster has included big names like Acie Earl, Fred House, Ricardo Marsh, Samir Shaptahu, Dardan Berisha, Ersid Luca, Drilon Hajrizi and Gerti Shima.

 History

 The team was officially formed on 13 March 1993 under the ownership of Ilhami Gashi.
 The club's first manager was Valdet Spahija and the first roster consisted of Valdet Spahija (as player-manager), Riza Gjakova, Ahmet Nimani, Besim Gjuka, Sebajdin Sylejmani, Agim Lluka, Agim Beqiraj and Turhan Zajmi.

 The team name was KB Peja until 2001, when Ekrem Lluka bought the club and renamed it KB Dukagjini(Dukagjini is the company named after the region).
 In 2005 the name was changed back to KB Peja.

 In the 1996-97 season KB Peja played in the second division, due to problems with the Basketball Federation of Kosovo.
 In 2003-04, the team didn't compete in any league organized by the Basketball Federation of Kosovo.

 In the 2016–17 season, Peja would play in a European competition for the first time, when the team entered the FIBA Europe Cup.